 Why are chemotypes important?

 What are these chemotypes and why are they so important?
 The first 3 types are pretty straightforward.
-They finally give us a scientific difference between hemp and cannabis as we know it.
+They finally give us a scientific difference between hemp oil and cannabis oil as we know it.
 To put it simply, Type I is high THC, low CBD content.
 Type II has a roughly 50:50 split of THC to CBD.
 While Type III is high in CBD and has a max amount of 0.3% THC.
 We dive into more detail for the full five types below.

 Type I & II – cannabis